Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Scanner.md

 The scanner has 6 modes,
 `recipe info`, `environmental info`, `block info`, `machine info`, `electrical info`, and `all info`

-It can be shift right clicked in air to change modes, right click on a block to get the info in chat.
+It can be Sneak right clicked in air to change modes, right click on a block to get the info in chat.

 ## Recipe info
 This mode requires energy to use